rcc-uchicago/user-guide/docs/partitions.md

 | `NODES(A/I/O/T)` | Number of nodes by state in the format "allocated/idle/other/total" |
 | `S:C:T`          | Number of sockets, cores, and threads                               |

 If a user wants to submit their job to the particular compute node, this can be requested by adding the Slurm flag `--nodelist=<compute_node_ID>`.
-Compute nodes that differ in available features can be allocated by setting an additional constraint `--constraint=<compute_node_feature>`, for example `--constraint=v100` will allocate job to the compute node with NVIDIA V100 GPUs.
+Compute nodes that differ in available features can be allocated by setting an additional constraint `--constraint=<compute_node_feature>`; for example, `--constraint=v100` will allocate the job to the compute node with NVIDIA V100 GPUs.

-You can also check the state of nodes in a given partition, for example caslake, by running the following command:
+You can also check the state of nodes in a given partition, for example, `caslake`, by running the following command:
 ```
 nodestatus caslake
 ```